AuReMe/aucome/README.rst

 and the `SBML <https://sbml.org/documents/specifications/>`__ corresponding to these draft in PADMETs and SBMLs folders.

-Renconstruction command
+Reconstruction command
 ~~~~~~~~~~~~~~~~~~~~~~~

-A run of Pathway-Tools can be launched using the command:
+A run of `Pathway Tools <http://bioinformatics.ai.sri.com/ptools/>`__ can be launched using
+the command:

 .. code:: sh